iamsainikhil/trimtube/README.md

   Formats the app files like _js, jsx, json, and md_ using Prettier.
 You can learn more about the format **[here](https://prettier.io/docs/en/install.html)**.

+> Note: `pwa-asset-generator` tool is used to generate the below PWA assets.
+You can learn more about this tool **[here](https://github.com/onderceylan/pwa-asset-generator#features)**.

+- `npx pwa-asset-generator ./public/logo.png ./public --icon-only --favicon --opaque false --maskable false --type png`

+  Generates favicons and place them in the `public` directory.

+- `npx pwa-asset-generator ./public/logo.png ./public/light --splash-only --background lightgray --type jpeg --quality 80`

+  Generates splash images needed for apple devices with a light background and place them in the `public/light` directory.

+- `npx pwa-asset-generator ./public/logo.png ./public/dark --splash-only --background 'rgba(51,51,51, 1)' --type jpeg --quality 80`

+  Generates splash images needed for apple devices with a dark background and place them in the `public/dark` directory.

 # **🙌 Contribution**

 - Open pull request with improvements.